gabrieljacintho/super-snake-game-unity/README.md

 # Super Snake Game
-Super Snake Game is a local co-op snake arcade game.
+Super Snake Game is a local co-op snake arcade game for PC and web developed with Unity Engine and C#.

 Available on [itch.io](https://gabrielbertasso.itch.io/super-snake-game)!